-The site was visited on July 14, 2022.
+The site was visited by the inspection team on July 14, 2022.
 The weather during the site visit was approximately 18° C, partly overcast, and calm.
 Photographs are included in Appendix I and the locations of sites are presented in Figure 1.
 We included oblique air photos taken with our UAV of each site in Figures 3 through 8.